Dwight-Englewood/0207-Velocity-Vortex/README.md

 ༼ つ ◕_◕ ༽つ

-# I know I'm guilty of this as well, but please use descriptive commit messages
+# Please use descriptive commit messages - Wen

 Code for 0207 Critcal Mass' Robot.
 Probably messed up that apostrophe, but idc.

 ftc_app_master is the code for visual studio, import that project if ur gonna use it